mzazon/awesome-cloud-projects/aws/sagemaker-ml-workflows/sagemaker-ml-workflows.md

 ## Solution

 This solution creates an end-to-end ML pipeline using Amazon SageMaker for model training and deployment, orchestrated by AWS Step Functions for workflow management.
-The pipeline automates data preprocessing, model training with hyperparameter tuning, model evaluation, and conditional deployment based on performance metrics, while providing comprehensive monitoring and rollback capabilities.
+The pipeline automates data preprocessing, model training with evaluation metrics, model validation, and conditional deployment based on performance thresholds, while providing comprehensive monitoring and rollback capabilities through visual workflow management.

 ## Architecture Diagram